anniejlee/multi-region-transcriptomes-aging-subtypes/README.md

 ---------------------------------------------------------------
 ## Description of R Scripts
 ---------------------------------------------------------------
-- **dis-cluster.R** : This script performs the discovery cohort analysis using toy data.
-It runs Sparse MultiCCA, region-specific K-means clustering, and NMF meta-clustering.
+- **dis-cluster.R** : This script performs the discovery cohort analysis.
+It performs Sparse MultiCCA, region-specific K-means clustering, and NMF meta-clustering.
 - **rep-cluster.R** : This script performs the replication cohort analysis.
 It projects replication samples into the discovery CCA space, assigns cluster labels, and applies NMF meta-clustering.